 Section 12.
-Records and Documents to Be Open to Public Inspection.-The records of such commission, and all district registers, street lists, voting check lists, voter's certificates, affidavits, petitions, appeals, witness lists, accounts, contracts, reports, and other documents in its custody, except the general registers, shall be open to public inspection, except as herein provided, and may be inspected and copied by any qualified elector of any borough, town or township during ordinary business hours at any time when they are not necessarily being used by the commission or its employes having duties to perform in reference thereto.
+Records and Documents to Be Open to Public Inspection.-The records of such commission, and all district registers, street lists, voting check lists, voter's certificates, affidavits, petitions, appeals, witness lists, accounts, contracts, reports, and other documents in its custody, except the general registers, shall be open to public inspection, except as herein provided, and may be inspected and copied by any qualified elector of any city of the second class, city of the second class A, city of the third class, borough, town or township during ordinary business hours at any time when they are not necessarily being used by the commission or its employes having duties to perform in reference thereto.
 Such public inspection thereof shall only be in the presence of a commissioner or authorized employe of a commission, and shall be subject to proper regulation for safekeeping of the records and documents and subject to the further provisions of this act.